Firstly, check whether you may be entitled by using our benefits calculator.

 The amount you receive might be different from your weekly entitlement.
 For example, we might deduct an amount if you are repaying an overpayment.

-If you are a Council Tax payer, you can view your Housing Benefit and Council Tax Support entitlement online, including the date of your last payment, the amount and the payee.
+If you are a Council Tax payer, you can view your Housing Benefit and Council Tax Reduction entitlement online, including the date of your last payment, the amount and the payee.
 Find out more information about how to sign up and view your Council Tax details.

 We cannot tell you how much rent you need to pay as we do not know if you have to pay your landlord anything that isn't covered by Housing Benefit, for example payments towards rent arrears.